Explaining God’s ‘being’ and his relationship

 By all means access the writings of the world’s great religions to learn more of God’s theoretical being, and relationship to humankind, if you wish.

 The caption, “Be still, and know that I am God” in the image at the beginning of this article, carries a strong message from God for all monotheist religions.
 It is about realising that he is indeed real, and we should actually acknowledge him; engage with him as our religious books explain.
 The verse also carries a tone of his ‘might’.
-Yeah, God does deserve our respect as such!
+Yeah, God DOES deserve our respect as such!

 Methods to build ‘Christian faith’ and come to believe in him (i.e. by recognising his presence ‘in the Church‘ and ‘in your life‘) are also introduced in that section of the website.
 AND let’s not forget the Bible itself either!
 Please have a read of the article, “Our amazing Bible” to get some idea about it and indeed how to understand its wisdom.